top of page

 To see previous year’s events, please visit our 2022 conference page.

 If you are interested in sponsoring this event, there are multiple levels of sponsorship available.
 Depending on the package you choose, you may also have a dedicated sponsor page that is linked to the main conference page, alongside multiple other features to ensure the prominence of your company name or product.
+This year, our package 4 sponsorship offers a presentation or opportunity to connect during lunch at the annual APA Away Day.

 For more information about sponsorship opportunities, please download our sponsorship booklet and contact us with any further enquiries.